 We always seek to enforce the Scheme of Management through discussion and negotiation with residents, whether through the application and construction process, or the reinstatement of unauthorised alterations to Suburb property.
 This is particularly the case where a new application is received for work on a house with an existing infringement.
-Seven new infringements were recorded in the year ended 31 March 2023.
+A realignment of staff duties in-year has strengthened the Trust's approach to infringements: 7 new infringements were registered and 11 infringements lifted in the year ended 31 March 2024.